 Do each of these separately, but make sure to do both.
 Begin both by standing with your feet, shoulder width apart and the dumbbells at your side.

-With the backward lunge, lunge backward, but don’t let your knee hit the ground, hold for a moment, then bring the leg back to the starting position.
+With the backward lunge, lunge backwards, but don’t let your knee hit the ground, hold for a moment, then bring the leg back to the starting position.
 Do this 10-12 times on each side and perform two reps.

 The forward lunge should be the same, only stepping forward instead of backward.